SoftwareHeritage/swhapguide/SWHAP@Paris.md

 and technologies, as long as the following key requirements are satisfied.

-### Long term availability

-The places where the artefact (both raw and curated) are stored must provide sufficient guarantees of availability over the long term.
+- **Long term availability**: The places where the artefact (both raw and curated) are stored must provide sufficient guarantees of availability over the long term.
 These places may be physical (warehouses), or logical (depositories).

-### Historical accuracy

-Any supporting implementation should support the faithful recording of the authorship of the source code as well as of the reconstruction process, e.g., via a flexible versioning system.
+- **Historical accuracy**: Any supporting implementation should support the faithful recording of the authorship of the source code as well as of the reconstruction process, e.g., via a flexible versioning system.

-### Traceability

-It must be possible to trace the origin of each of the artifacts that are collected, curated and deposited.
+- **Traceability**: It must be possible to trace the origin of each of the artifacts that are collected, curated and deposited.
 For physical materials, we refer to common practice[^3].
 For digital artifacts, it is recommended to keep a *journal of all the operations* that are performed, and to automate them as much as possible, as the collection and curation process may require several iterations.

-### Openness

-Any supporting implementation should be based on open and free tools and standards.
+- **Openness**: Any supporting implementation should be based on open and free tools and standards.

-### Interoperability

-Any supporting implementation should provide support for the cooperation and coordination of the many actors playing the many roles of the acquisition process.
+- **Interoperability**: Any supporting implementation should provide support for the cooperation and coordination of the many actors playing the many roles of the acquisition process.

-\clearpage

 <a name="concreteview"/>